Best walks near Keswick for autumn colours

-Falling leaves, high winds and misty days mingle with cold frosty air and in just a few short weeks transform the wooded Borrowdale landscape creating a remarkable autumn tapestry of green, yellow copper and gold and all the colours in between.
+Falling leaves, high winds and misty days mingle with cold frosty air and in just a few short weeks transform the wooded Lake District landscape of Borrowdale creating a remarkable autumn tapestry of green, yellow copper and gold and all the colours in between.

 When it comes to native tree species, Borrowdale is the most wooded valley in the Lake District, and at seven miles long there are plenty of choices for walks to enjoy the autumn colours.